Glioce/Godot_examples/n19_00/readme.md

 # n19
 Christmas game.
 It was started in GameMaker Studio.
-Redoing in Godot.
+Making again in Godot.

 ## Navigation
 The player navigation uses AStar in GMS (mp_grid).